Cooldude786/Clipz/README.md

 If you have any questions, suggestions, or feedback, don't hesitate to reach out to me at [patelbhargav384@gmail.com](mailto:patelbhargav384@gmail.com).

-Let's elevate gaming skills together with Clips! 🎮📹🚀
+Let's elevate gaming skills together with Clipz! 🎮📹🚀

 ## Join the Community

-Get ready to elevate your gaming skills and share your best moments with Clips.
+Get ready to elevate your gaming skills and share your best moments with Clipz.
 Happy gaming!